FOLLOW US

 There have been some serious incidents involving British nationals in recent years, including sexual assaults and the murder of a young female traveller.

-It is an offence to drink alcohol in public places in Goa.
-If you drink alcohol outside the limits of a place licensed to serve it, you could be fined or imprisoned.
-You can drink within the limits of a registered beach shack or bar, for example, but you cannot do so on an open beach or road.
+It is illegal to drink alcohol in public places in Goa.
+If you drink alcohol outside the limits of a licensed premises, you could be fined or given a prison sentence.
+You can drink within the limits of a registered beach shack or bar, for example, but not on an open beach or road.

 Before you travel check that: